 How To Care For Hanging Baskets

-EEEKK!
 Hanging Basket Care can be overwhelming!
-In this short video we want to show you that caring for your hanging baskets is simple and easy.
-We cover a quick system for tending your hanging baskets using the word CARE.
+We want to show you that caring for your hanging baskets is simple and easy.
+We will cover a quick system for tending to your hanging baskets using the acronym CARE.

-Container care is actually simple and we’ve broken it down into the 4 letters of CARE to put it into baby sized bites for you.
+Container care is actually simple and we’ve broken it down into the 4 letters 'CARE' to make it easy and memorable.
 At this point, credit must be given to a former team member of ours, Arlene, who came up with this wonderful acronym.

 Caring For Hanging Baskets With “CARE”